-To assess Task 20.2 during this reporting period, we reviewed spreadsheets prepared by the Department for the months of April, May, and June 2014 that, by date, note which type of sergeant supervised each squad - a primary sergeant, relief sergeant, Tier 2 relief sergeant, or other.
+To assess Task 20.2 during this reporting period, we reviewed spreadsheets prepared by the Department for the months of July, August, and September 2014 that, by date, note which type of sergeant supervised each squad - a primary sergeant, relief sergeant, Tier 2 relief sergeant, or other.
 (Using Telestaff, we also spot-checked this data to verify its accuracy.)
 We calculated per squad the compliance percentages for this subtask during this reporting period.
 Each of the 43 applicable squads were in compliance - that is, all applicable squads during this reporting period were supervised by either a primary or relief sergeant for at least 85% of their working shifts.
-For the first reporting period since the beginning of our tenure, OPD is in compliance with Task 20.2.